habeero/doxary/docs/NAVIGATION.md

 The import review places a compact analysis-language selector beside the Analyze action.
 It controls generated explanation language (Arabic or Einfaches Deutsch) independently from the app interface language and persists locally.

+### Processing UX

+Processing is a user-facing staged timeline, not a raw technical log.
+A stage has an active and completed label (for example, Arabic `جاري رفع المستند` -> `تم رفع المستند`, then `جاري تحليل المستند` -> `تم تحليل المستند`); wireframes may show both as notation, while production shows only the label matching the current state.
+The client never invents percentage progress or backend sub-stages that cannot be derived from a real client/server state.
+Leaving this screen does not cancel analysis: the Document remains visible in Documents as processing.
+If completion arrives while Processing is open, navigation proceeds to Result.
+A completion notification is a launch requirement only when notification behavior is explicitly implemented and tested.

+### Import submission UX

+Analyze captures an immutable submission snapshot.
+Selected-file presentation is cleared or locked immediately when submission begins, and repeated taps cannot create duplicate logical analyses.
+The snapshot and existing idempotency lifecycle remain local integration concerns; this does not change the API contract.

+### Result UX

+Important facts are rendered from returned meaningful values only.
+The schema may support a broad fact catalog, but the UI does not create empty rows such as “amount: unknown” or “deadline: uncertain”.
+Organization and Case/Vorgang (`المعاملة`) are organizational metadata and may explicitly show an unassigned state; meaningful uncertainty appears as review guidance, not artificial fact values.
+The hierarchy is title -> summary -> required action -> relevant facts -> classification -> expandable details -> original document.

 Documents uses real local routes: `/documents/organization/:organizationId`, `/documents/organization/:organizationId/case/:caseId`, and `/documents/:clientDocumentId`.
 An organization view lists its cases and documents directly associated with it; a case view lists its documents.
 Unclassified documents remain directly available.
 The detail route presents title and confirmed/suggested classification before original local metadata and analysis.
 Suggestions are confirmed or changed explicitly; they never classify automatically.
 Original opening remains deferred because a maintained permission-aware PDF/image adapter is not yet justified.

 ## Phase 2.6.3 screen-design brief